 Some cocks have uber-accentuated veins, especially when they’re aroused.
 A veiny penis comes down to genetics and muscle, and it’s totally not a big deal.

 Pro tip: Even super veiny peens are unlikely to affect how penetration feels, but if you want to change it up, you can try thicker or differently textured condoms.

 Freckles come down to pigmentation that can be more pronounced in some areas than others.
 It’s purely aesthetic.

-Pro tip: Freckles on any skin is totally normal, but if you or your partner is worried about the spotted appearance, hit pause and talk to a doctor or other healthcare provider before taking things further.
+Pro tip: Freckles on any skin is typical, but if you or your partner is worried that the spotted appearance may be more than freckles, hit pause and talk with a healthcare professional.

 Pro tip: Proceed as usual!